minprog/datarepresentaties/onderwerpen/3 Representaties/text/index.md

 🌵 Your task is to investigate the inner workings of the tool called `wc` that is designed to count words in files.

-1. What is a "word" according to the `wc` tool?
+**Question 4.** What is a "word" according to the `wc` tool?
 Which characters are white space?
 Use `man wc` to start your investigation.
 You're going to need to read other man pages as well, as referred to by the `wc` man page.
 Another way to find out what "words" are according to `wc` is to make all kinds of test files and check out how `wc` deals with those.
 Make sure to explain in detail how you found your answer.

-    <textarea name="form[q1]" rows="7" required></textarea>

-2. Which are the options to use with `wc` to show the number of **characters** vs. the number of **bytes**?
+**Question 5.** Which are the options to use with `wc` to show the number of **characters** vs. the number of **bytes**?
 Can you create a file using TextEdit or Notepad, save as UTF-8 and check whether wc provides different values for both counts?
 Provide details of what you did and what you found.

-    <textarea name="form[q2]" rows="7" required></textarea>

 Your take home message: everything in computers is artificial, someone just made a decision and hopefully the rest of the world follows that decision (if they do, it's called a **convention**).
 So what counts as whitespace is just something that was defined somewhere, and some people do it differently, so be sure to check what the definitions are!

+## Inleveren

+Lever hieronder een PDF in met je uitwerkingen.
+Gebruik géén titelpagina.
+Vermeld je naam en studentnummer, en de naam van de opdracht.
+Vermeld ook de vraag boven elk antwoord---dit mag een samengevatte versie van de vraag zijn.
+Als je informatie van buiten de aangeleverde tekst gebruikt moet je een bronvermelding doen; je mag gewoon de site/titel noemen in de tekst.

+## Nakijken

+De antwoorden worden kritisch nagekeken op zorgvuldige beantwoording.
+Dat betekent dat de antwoorden gebaseerd moeten zijn op de lesstof, dat wat er staat goed is en logisch onderbouwd en dat er geen onware of irrelevante beweringen of informatie bij de antwoorden staan.
+Aan de andere kant: een klein foutje is geen probleem.